Ricardosgeral/relier/README.md

 - Detection of the local *IP address* of the server (if connected to the internet).
 - Start a python script right after power-on or reboot of the server (*Raspberry Pi*), using [*crontab*](https://debian-administration.org/article/56/Command_scheduling_with_cron).
+- Enable IC2 and 1-wire GPIO in file */boot/config.txt*.
+- Enable pins 14(TX) and 15(RX) to use UART serial connection (where Nextion device is connected).

 ## Troubleshooting